Particle Filtering in Gen

 render(trace)

-2. Implementing a basic particle filter
+### 2. Implementing a basic particle filter <a href="#id-2-implementing-a-basic-particle-filter" id="id-2-implementing-a-basic-particle-filter"></a>

-In Gen, a particle is represented as a trace and the particle filter state contains a weighted collection of traces.
-Below we define an inference program that runs a particle filter on an observed data set of bearings (zs).
-We use num_particles particles internally, and then we return a sample of num_samples traces from the weighted collection that the particle filter produces.
+In Gen, a **particle is represented as a trace** and the particle filter state contains a weighted collection of traces.
+Below we define an inference program that runs a particle filter on an observed data set of bearings (`zs`).
+We use `num_particles` particles internally, and then we return a sample of `num_samples` traces from the weighted collection that the particle filter produces.

 Gen provides methods for initializing and updating the state of a particle filter, documented in [Particle Filtering](https://probcomp.github.io/Gen/dev/ref/inference/#Particle-Filtering-1).